 For those seeking a career as a paralegal, you must satisfy California law, Business and Professions Code section 6450, et seq., with a paralegal education and earn a paralegal certificate or a paralegal Associate’s degree.

-MTI College offers an A.A. in Paralegal Studies, an ABA-Approved paralegal program, at our Sacramento campus.
+Campus, formerly known as MTI College, offers an A.A. in Paralegal Studies, an ABA-Approved paralegal program, a fully online program.